Updated: Jul 25

 Know what you can afford to pay for rent before you start your search.
 Most communities require you to make at least 3 times the rent.
 You don't want to waste money on applications when the community is likely going to reject your application because you don't earn the required amount.

 3. No Credit?

 Poor or no credit can make renting an apartment a challenge, but it's not impossible.
-Some communities will let you lease with little credit - especially if you are a young adult, some will require a co-signer, and some may lease to you if you pay an additional security deposit or first time renter fee.
+Some communities will let you lease with little credit - some may lease to you with a standard deposit, some may require a co-signer, and some may lease to you if you pay an additional security deposit or first time renter fee.

 If you decide you want a roommate to help with finances or just to keep you company, just make sure everyone that will be living in the apartment is on the lease.
 Choose your roommate wisely, one that is known to be dependable and will likely fulfill their lease obligation.

 5. How long do you want to lease?